LIFETIME DEAL — LIMITED TIME

 Step 5: Follow Up After Your Speaking Engagement to Maximize Impact

-You can also include a recap of key points, a link to purchase your book online (in case they didn’t buy at the table), and a gentle invitation to follow you on social media or join your newsletter.
+You might also include a recap of the key points from your talk, a link where readers can purchase your book online (just in case they missed buying it at the event), and encourage people to connect with you on social media.

 Step 6: Use the Right Tools and Tech for Smooth Speaking Events